Eastern Bloc politics: Vestiges of "bourgeois democracy"

 Vestigial democratic institutions were never entirely destroyed, resulting in facade of representative institutions.
-The highest organs of state power rubber-stamped decisions made by ruling parties.
-So little attention was paid to them that some of those serving in the highest organs of state power were actually dead and officials would sometimes openly state that they would seat members who had lost elections.
+The supreme organs of state power rubber-stamped decisions made by ruling parties.
+So little attention was paid to them that some of those serving in the supreme organs of state power were actually dead and officials would sometimes openly state that they would seat members who had lost elections.
 Constitutions were promulgated but never enforced.
 Government institutions practiced democratic centralism, where subordinate organs of the party and state unconditionally supported the decisions of senior party leaders.
 Decisions of consequence were made by the ruling communist parties, which were not political parties in the western sense, but apparatuses for totalitarian control of the state and society.
 They did not represent sectional interests, they imposed them.
-The highest organs of state power were elected, but their meetings occurred only a few days per year and they served only to create legitimacy for politburo decisions.
+The supreme organs of state power were elected, but their meetings occurred only a few days per year and they served only to create legitimacy for politburo decisions.